Empty nose syndrome: Signs and symptoms

-The major symptoms of ENS include suffocation, nasal dryness, nasal burning, nasal openness, nasal crusting, and/or an impaired sense of airflow through the nose.
-ENS greatly reduces a patient's quality of life and many patients struggle to complete activities of daily living.
+The major symptoms of ENS include a sensation of suffocation, nasal dryness, nasal burning, nasal crusting, and an impaired sense of airflow through the nose in patients who have had surgery or any procedure to nasal turbinates.
+ENS can greatly reduce a patient's quality of life and many patients struggle to complete activities of daily living.
 While ENS is physical in its origin, many ENS patients also struggle with depression, anxiety, and sleep disturbances.
-Individuals with ENS may not experience all of these symptoms.
+Individuals with ENS may experience all or some of these symptoms.

-A study with a very small number of ENS patients (22) found that ENS was associated with hyperventilation syndrome (HVS) in 77.3% of the study population.
-The study suggests, but does not prove, that there could be an epidemiological link between ENS and HVS.
-The authors hypothesize that the link between ENS and HVS could be explained by the nasal injury that occurs to the turbinates that alters the respiratory control system.
+A limited study of ENS patients found that ENS is associated with hyperventilation syndrome (HVS) in 77.3% of the study population.
+The study suggests that there could be an epidemiological link between ENS and HVS.
+The possible link between ENS and HVS could be explained by changes to the respiratory control system.
+Another study found that laryngopharyngeal reflux disease (LPRD) symptoms and prevalence were significantly higher in ENS patients compared to controls.

+ENS patients have higher scores on the Epworth Sleepiness Scale compared to control groups.
+The severity of ENS symptoms correlated with severity of sleepiness.
+Sleep apnea is correlated with severity of ENS symptoms and high BMI.